axelarnetwork/axelarate-community/documentation/docs/setup.md

 ## Useful commands
 Axelar nodes run up to three docker containers (`axelar-core` for the core consensus engine, `vald` for broadcasting transactions according to chain events, and `tofnd` for threshold crypto operations).
-If running a non-validator node, only the `axelar-core` container needs to be running.
+If you are not running a validator node, only the `axelar-core` container is needed.

 You can stop/remove these containers using:
 ```bash